Stanford Football's Unheralded Weapon

 Many have received credit for the best stretch in program history.
-Former head coach Jim Harbaugh is widely considered the primary catalyst for the program's resurgence.
+Former head coach Jim Harbaugh is widely considered the primary catalyst for Stanford's resurgence.
 Current head coach David Shaw has presided over a sustained run of excellence.
 Players like Andrew Luck and David DeCastro were key cogs in some of the best offenses in the nation, Shayne Skov and Trent Murphy in some of the top defenses.
 Strength coach Shannon Turley, widely regarded as one of the best in the nation, has helped reduce injuries and improve functional strength.

 But behind the scenes, another figure has quietly been a major force in the program's resurgence: outside linebackers coach/admissions liaison Lance Anderson.